What explains variation in the quality of urban public services?

 How do citizens and other groups shape politicians' incentives to provide services?

 What strategies do politicians pursue to address deficiencies in service quality?

-In studying these questions, I spend time thinking about credit and blame, collective action and social movements, electoral and social accountability, and the variation across cities and sectors.
+In studying these questions, I spend time thinking about credit and blame, collective action and social movements, and electoral and social accountability.

 "Citizen Responses to Low Public Service Quality: A Review" Commissioned by InterAmerican Development Bank (2020)